benedictaquino/football-guys/README.md

 In the low-dimensional data set, the sets in the cover are just 1-dimensional intervals.
 In a two-dimensional space, sets of a cover would be 2-dimensional, and so on.
-Anything above three dimensions is difficult to visualize, so in order to visualize my cover I lookg at the [nerve] of my cover.
+Anything above three dimensions is difficult to visualize, so in order to visualize my cover I look at the [nerve] of my cover.

 From there I utilized [landmark-based navigation].
 I used the centroids of the sets in my cover as my observers, and each data point representing each player